-Complete this part only if the bonds are to be used to refund a prior issue of tax-exempt private activity bonds.
+Complete this part only if the bonds are to be used to refund a prior issue of tax-exempt bonds or taxable bonds.

 Lines 33 and 34.
 The remaining weighted average maturity is determined without regard to the refunding.
 The weighted average maturity is determined in the same manner as for line 21, column (d).